-We require a minimum account size of \$100,000 which can be waived at our discretion.
+For our sub-investment advisory services, we require a minimum account size of \$100,000, which can be waived at our discretion.

-Please visit the Adviserinfo.sec.gov website for additional information on our firm.
+Please go https://adviserinfo.sec.gov/firm/summary/322755 for additional information on our firm.
 Select PART 2 BROCHURES and reference Items 4, 7, and 8 of our Part 2A Brochure for additional information on our services, investment advice, and account requirements.